- Header Bidding

 With the development of header bidding technology in full swing, the number of features and services available to publishers skyrockets.
 However, the abundance of choice is the downside of header bidding popularity.
 When choosing a header bidding platform, publishers should thoroughly evaluate each solution.
 We know that making such decisions is no small feat, so let’s discuss and compare the providers of header bidding managed services, including those rendering services to mobile publishers.

 Although there is no silver bullet to solve header bidding programmatic issues, there are reliable networks that help publishers, including mobile ones, keep tabs on their operations.
 Each publisher’s situation differs because of their diverse locations, target audience, devices used, and the vertical they operate in.
-We’ll focus our attention on the most respected header bidding platforms, with lightweight SDKs, and those that can cover the majority of publishers’ needs.
+We’ll focus our attention on the most respected header bidding platforms, with top publisher ad server reviews and lightweight SDKs.

 In our review, we’ll go through the following parameters that make a difference with header bidding technology in general, and in-app header bidding in particular.

 In today’s article, we feature some of the most popular ad networks that, in our opinion, are the most rational choices for the header bidding configuration.
 Having reviewed them, you’ll be able to include one or two (but mind that their demand shouldn’t intersect) appropriate providers in your header bidding setup.
 Keeping in mind how rapidly the mobile advertising ecosystem is developing, special attention will be focused on platforms that provide header bidding managed services for mobile publishers.
 So here is the list:

 Launched by Fyber in 2018, the FairBid platform is a unified auction that takes place in the mobile app environment.
 Through Fyber’s mediation platform and mobile-focused RTB exchanges, all the SDK-based ad networks can be included in every auction, alongside all top DSPs and direct advertisers.